jamessam/ctf-keyword-extractor-py/README.md

 ## Recommended architecture

+Due to the intermittent nature of this process, leveraging AWS Lambda makes a ton of sense.

+To quickly get started with this project and Lambda is to use the Zappa project.
+It will configure much of AWS for you.
+You are free to upload to the Lambda and configure API Gateway yourself should you choose to.

-The best way to get started with this project is to add it to AWS Lambda via the Zappa project.
-You'll need to have an AWS account, [install](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration) the AWS CLI tool, and [install and configure Zappa](https://github.com/Miserlou/Zappa).
+To use Lambda and Zappa, you'll need to have an AWS account, [install](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration) the AWS CLI tool, and [install and configure Zappa](https://github.com/Miserlou/Zappa).
 The documentation at Zappa is excellent and should be followed.